AndreiShenets/code-styles/README.md

 }
 ```

-Example of style together with chaining.
-The same principal can be used for string concatenation by `+`
+Example of chaining.
+The key point is putting `operations` in front to understand immediately what is done with the line.
+Further reading can be skipped if you are not interested in the `operation` details.

 *C\#*
 ```csharp